Last Updated on May 20, 2022 by Matt Selfe

 So now to shape your handle

-This for me is the really fun part, this really brings your knife to life.
-I now use my grinder to shape my handles to more of less their final size, and hand sand them to remove all scratches ensuring both sides are even.
-However in the early days I did this with rasps, files and sand paper.
+This for me is the really fun part, this brings your knife to life.
+I now use my grinder to shape my handles to more or less their final size, and hand sand them to remove all scratches ensuring both sides are even.
+However, in the early days, I did this with rasps, files and sandpaper.
 The results can be the same, it just takes longer.

 First remove the material from all around the tang of the knife, down to the metal.
-Go easy as you approach the tang, and in the final stages move to sand paper rather than a rasp or file so you don't get any deep scratches.
-Once you have this shaped you can begin to visualise how your knife will look.
+Go easy as you approach the tang, and in the final stages move to sandpaper rather than a rasp or file so you don’t get any deep scratches.
+Once you have this shape you can begin to visualise how your knife will look.
 Do you want a handle that is of the same profile the whole length of the handle?
 Do you want the coke bottle profile?
-Do you want a flared butt such like that of a parang?
+Do you want a flared butt such as that of a parang?
 Have this picture in your mind before you start.

 Once you have finished it is time to add your final edge.
 Do this with bench stones, sandpaper clamped to a flat board or your favourite sharpening method.
-And finally apply a coat of oil to the handle.
-This really brings out the life of the materials you have used.
+And finally, apply a coat of oil to the handle.
+This brings out the life of the materials you have used.

 Make sure you use your knife, only through use will you find out what in your design is good, and what needs to change.